bizcor/rsall/README.md

 # rsall

-A (backup) program to rsync a list of local filesystem trees on a mac to destinations on multiple external drives mounted on the mac.
+A (backup) program to rsync local filesystem trees on a mac to destinations on multiple external drives mounted on the mac.
+That is, for each "source tree" we create multiple copies of it, each on a different external drive.

 ## Wake Up Call

-External drives may be sleeping and need to be spun up.
-So we write a random file to the mountpoint directory, fsync() the file, and delete it.
-We call this waking up the drive.
-We do this before rsync'ing to the drive to avoid an I/O error.
+The external drives may be sleeping and need to be woken up.
+In order to wake up a drive, we write a random file to its mountpoint directory, sync the file to disk, and delete the file.
+We do this for all listed drives before rsync'ing to avoid an I/O error from the operating system.

-We keep track of the state of each rsync command (command itself, status, stdout, stderr), and if any has a problem, we report this state at the end of the run.
+We keep track of the state of each rsync command (the command and its args, and its status, stdout, and stderr), and if any command has a problem, we report its state at the end of the run.